 The mission of the Paul Robeson Cultural Center is to foster community among Rutgers University–New Brunswick students, faculty and staff that involves everyone in educational, cultural, and social programs and services that facilitates learning and engagement.
 At the Paul Robeson Cultural Center, we are committed to reflecting on the experiences of historically underrepresented students, with an emphasis on students of the African diaspora, to help one another process, navigate, heal and advance within society and the university community.

-The Center provides office space for registered student organizations and is home to the Black Voice/Carta Latina Newspaper.
+The Paul Robeson Cultural Center provides office and meeting spaces for registered student organizations and is home to the Black Voice/Carta Latina Newspaper.
 There is a computer lab with PCs for student use.
-The meeting room area is available for Rutgers University and community events.
-The Center holds extended hours during examination periods each semester.
+The meeting and conference room areas are available for Rutgers University and community events.
+The center holds extended hours during examination periods each semester.

-The Center’s activities and events include the following: speaker series, films, exhibits, musical and theatrical performances, academic achievement and leadership awards, new student welcome programs and orientation, rites of passage celebrations for graduating seniors, diversity round table, tutoring programs, Kwanzaa celebration, job search and internship programs.
+The Paul Robeson Cultural Center’s activities and events include the following: speaker series, films, exhibits, musical and theatrical performances, academic achievement and leadership institutes, new student welcome programs and orientation, rites of passage celebrations for graduating seniors, diversity round table, tutoring programs, Kwanzaa celebration, job search and internship programs.

 - Dr. Martin Luther King Jr. Student Oratorical Contest

 - Rites of Passage Ceremony